jetpack-pizza/demo/content/testing-and-debugging.md

 - Select the widget that you need, so while interacting with your device you can see which widget is responsible for the specific position on the screen.
 - See the tree of widgets, the widget's position, and its properties.
 - Get to the source code of a particular widget: select a widget, right-click it, and choose **Jump to Source** from the menu.
 Then the **Editor** shows you the code section where this widget is created.
 >**Tip:** Hover over a property value to see the list of allowed values.
-When you hot reload the application, the **Flutter Inspector** will update the widget properties accordingly.
+When you hot reload the application, the **Flutter Inspector** updates the widget properties accordingly.

 |<img src="https://github.com/jetpack-pizza/demo/blob/master/img/6_allowed_values.png" alt="Allowed values" width=""/>|<img src="https://github.com/jetpack-pizza/demo/blob/master/img/6_allowed_values_2.png" alt="Allowed values" width="590"/>|
 --- | ---